-- Read and mark the Appendix to Narrative of the life of Frederick Douglass (Norton 389-393) - Quotation Assignment #1 due.
+- Finish reading and marking Narrative of the life of Frederick Douglass (Norton 362-393) - Quotation Assignment #1 due.
 Please download and type directly into the template for the quotation assignment (see the Assignments section of the class web page).
-Submit completed assignment to the "Quotation Assignment #1" section of the Dropboxes section of the class web page in Blackboard.
+Submit completed assignment to the "Quotation Assignment #1" section of the Dropboxes section of the class web page in Blackboard. - We will continue to watch 12 Years a Slave in class.